RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_parser.md

 ***

 The ```ProcessLine()``` helper function works as follows: If a line starts with an opening bracket and ends with a closing bracket, we call separate helper functions called ```WriteStructureTag()``` and ```WriteContext```, which we still need to implement.
 The ```WriteStructureTag()``` helper is used to write any non-translatable information into a structure tag.
-The non-translatable text (i.e. the strings enclosed in [*brackets*]) will thus be physically present in the bilingual SDL XLIFF file, but they will not be exposed to the user.
-You need to include the non-translatable information in the SDL XLIFF file, so that the corresponding strings can be written back to the native target file later (generation).
+The non-translatable text (i.e. the strings enclosed in [*brackets*]) will thus be physically present in the bilingual SDLXliff file, but they will not be exposed to the user.
+You need to include the non-translatable information in the SDLXliff file, so that the corresponding strings can be written back to the native target file later (generation).

 Since users cannot see the structure tag content in the editor of <Var:ProductName>, it is recommended (though not required) that you add some context information, which is then shown in the document structure column on the right-hand side of the editor.
 You can have your file type plug-in display a short descriptive code.
 By moving the mouse over the corresponding code or by double-clicking the user can display more detailed information, which can sometimes be useful for the translation process.
 This is what is actually done through a separate ```WriteContext()``` helper function, which we will implement later.